 “In terms of having diverse and pure genetics, we have the gold standard of bison,” Heidebrink says.
 “That’s a big reason why other conservation herds request our animals when it comes time for us to move bison.”

-Read more about American Prairie Reserve's bison restoration work with National Geographic Society and the Smithsonian Conservation Biology Institute.
+Read more about American Prairie's bison restoration work with National Geographic Society and the Smithsonian Conservation Biology Institute.